Genez-io/genezio-documentation/docs/getting-started/use-a-template.md

 ## 3. View your project

-After deploying your project, you can see click on the deployment link to view your project.
+After deploying your project, you can see the deployment link to view your project.
+Also, after that, you can find the link on the upper right corner of the Edit Code Page.

 ## 4. Edit your project